 Payments For Home-Based Courses

-The schedule of payments for courses at home is negotiated between the teacher and the parents.
+The schedule of payments for courses at home is negotiated between ACT2 and the parents.
 For home courses there is the opportunity to reduce or increase the number of sessions depending on the progress of the student(s).
 It is also possible to vary the the time and frquency of sessions to suit the family though this will also depend on the availability of the teacher.

-The ACT2 online registration form must be submitted and first installment paid before any student can be confirmed on a course and before any student may attend courses.
+The ACT2 online registration form must be submitted and first installment paid before any student can be confirmed on a course and normally before any student may attend courses.
 ACT2 will do its best to honour requests for lessons, teachers, days and times listed on the registration form but places are limited and ACT2 cannot guarantee that all requests will be successful.

 Withdrawal With Replacement